Frequently Asked Questions

 Q. What Is the Best Panel Technology To Get?

-A. A very important thing to consider is
+A. very important thing to consider is what

 models due to the underlying panel technology used.
 The most common technologies

-used in the desktop monitor market are TN Film, IPS, MVA and PVA (and various
+used in the desktop monitor market are TN Film, IPS-type (and similar variants

-range of panel manufacturers and offer a variety of strengths and weaknesses.
+manufacturers and offer a variety of strengths and weaknesses.
+There is a

-There is a reasonable amount of talk about panel technologies with many people
+reasonable amount of talk about panel technologies with many people quick to

-quick to jump on a bandwagon and claim one is superior to another.
-To be honest,
+jump on a bandwagon and claim one is superior to another.
+To be honest, they all

 characteristics, can play a key part in finding the right monitor for your use.